Animadversio/Animadversio.github.io/_tech_note/Generate-Slides-in-Procedural-Way.md

 A really good way to do the boring stuffs in markdown procedurally, and then go to pptx to do the more customized stuff.

-Templates of slides look like
+Templates of slides look like, the syntax is still a bit cumbersome. (comparing to the `reveal-md` below)

 ```markdown
 # Section Title